scgbern/scgpico/migration/README.md

 * Handle fixed queries

+*

 * Fix notExportedPages query to consider the PRComponent pages handled
+	- Check is CPBibFile is handled -- same as CPQueryBox page???

 * Handle other file types (subclasses of PRStructure) There are 8 kinds of pages (See: PM new pageTypes):